bitovi/academy/src/angular/10-updating-service-params/updating-service-params.md

 ### What You Need to Know

-- How to use HttpParams (you learned this in the previous section! ✔️)
+- How to use [angular/form-value-changes#exercise-write-service-methods-to-get-states-and-cities HttpParams] (you learned this in the previous section! ✔️)

 ### To Verify Your Solution is Correct